Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Preliminaries

 called the (strong) stable (resp. unstable) manifolds, such that $ T_v \mathcal W^{s}=E^{s}(v)$ and $ T_v \mathcal W^{u}=E^{u}(v).$ We also define the \emph{weak} stable and unstable manifolds

 Their tangent spaces are given respectively by $\mathbb R X\oplus E^s$ and $\mathbb R X\oplus E^u$.

 Geometrically, we can describe the strong/weak stable/unstable manifolds in terms of \emph{Busemann functions}.
-To lighten the presentation, we will describe the stable case only; the unstable case is analogous, and is used minimally in this paper.
-Let $\tilde M$ denote the universal cover of $M$ and let $\partial \tilde M$ denote its visual boundary at infinity; see for instance, \cite[Chapter 8]{BH}, \cite[Chapter II]{Bal}).
+To lighten the presentation, we will describe the stable case only.
+Let $\tilde M$ denote the universal cover of $M$ and let $\partial \tilde M$ denote its visual boundary at infinity; see for instance, \cite[Chapter 8]{BH}, \cite[Chapter II]{Bal}.
 Let $\pi: S \tilde M \to \partial \tilde M$ denote the natural forward projection along the geodesic flow.
 We have the identification

 For $(x, \xi) \in SM$, let $b_{x, \xi} \in C^\infty(\tilde{M})$ denote the associated \emph{Busemann function}: